MinecraftServerControl/mscs/README.md

 Below is an example of one way how you could setup backups via `cron` to backup a world every 2 hours:

-Type the following (in any directory):
+Run the crontab editor for the `minecraft` user using `sudo`:

-    crontab -e
+    sudo crontab -e -u minecraft

 Page down until you get to an empty line.
 Then paste the following: